-This topic describes the advantages of bursting reports and how you can schedule bursting reports to generate bursting result and non-bursting result.
+This topic describes bursting reports and how you can schedule bursting reports to generate bursting output and non-bursting output.

 This topic contains the following sections:

 - An Introduction to Bursting Reports

 - Scheduling a Bursting Report to Generate Bursting Output

 - Scheduling a Bursting Report to Generate Non-bursting Output

 In a large enterprise reporting deployment, it is important to handle both large amounts of data as well as a large number of users.
 Report bursting enables running a report once and distributing it to multiple recipients who each will receive a subset of the report, subject to security rules.

 You can distribute bursting reports to email or FTP addresses, to disk, to the Logi Report versioning system, or to the security system members such as users, groups, and roles.